Snell1224/sos-readthedocs/rtd/README.rst

 OVIS-HPC SOS Documentation
 ########################

 This repository hosts all SOS related documentation such as how-to tutorials, getting started with SOS, docker-hub links, API's and much more.
-Documentation webpage can be found under the `SOS repository <https://ovis-hpc-personal.readthedocs.io/projects/sos/en/latest/>`_
+Documentation webpage can be found in the `SOS readthedocs webpage <https://ovis-hpc-personal.readthedocs.io/projects/sos/en/latest/>`_

 Contributing to ReadTheDocs
 ############################